satvik231/Food-Delivery-project/README.md

 Special thanks to Swiggy for providing access to their API, which greatly enhances the functionality of this application.
 We also appreciate the contributions of all developers who have helped improve this project.

-For any questions or issues, please contact [Project Maintainer Name/Email].
+For any questions or issues, please contact satvikkamble95@gmail.com.
 Thank you for using our Food Delivery App! 🍔🚀